A MESSAGE FROM OUR FOUNDER

-And out of those feelings of disempowerment and devalue, TRIBE, Inc. was born...because nevertheless, Black Girls persist.
+And out of those feelings of disempowerment and devalue, TRIBE, Inc. was born.

+Statistics show that Black Girls are disproportionately under/never-served proper access to education, healthcare, and other vital and supplemental resources.
 Privilege is not spent on Black Girls; but yet and still, it is a pleasure to be one.

 This is what makes us different and successful in our endeavors.
 We approach our program development from a holistic, culturally-competent, and relevant perspective – or at least we work really hard to, realizing that no one is perfect.
 Our programs and actions are all developed in the spirit of gained access, “noticed need”, or direct life experience.